iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/testing-strategies/hybrid.md

     ```

 ## 6. Observe experiment
-Follow [Step 6 of the quick start tutorial for KFServing](../../../../getting-started/quick-start/kfserving/#6-understand-the-experiment) to observe metrics, traffic and progress of the experiment.
-Ensure that you use the correct experiment name in your `iter8ctl` and `kubectl` commands.
+Follow [Step 6 of the quick start tutorial for KFServing](../../../../getting-started/quick-start/kfserving/tutorial/#6-understand-the-experiment) to observe metrics, traffic and progress of the experiment.
+Ensure that you use the correct experiment name (`hybrid-exp`) in your `iter8ctl` and `kubectl` commands.

 ## 7. Cleanup
 ```shell